The Choice of Line Lengths in Multiline Thru-Reflect-Line Calibration: Introduction

 A fundamental challenge in optimizing line length selection arises from the multiline TRL implementation method itself.
 Traditional approaches decompose the problem into several TRL pairs with a common reference line \cite{Marks1991,DeGroot2002}.
 Since these methods independently select reference lines at each frequency point, they complicate the problem formulation, leading to the current conventional approach of fixing the thru as the reference when computing the lengths.

-This article rigorously formulates the line length selection problem based on the multiline procedure in \cite{Hatab2022}.
+This article rigorously formulates the line length selection problem based on the multiline procedure from \cite{Hatab2022}.
 This method reduces the multiline problem to solving a single weighted eigenvalue problem, enabling a formulation similar to the classical TRL calibration.

 The remainder of this article is organized as follows: Section~\ref{sec:2} analyzes the frequency limitations in classical TRL and multiline TRL methods, introducing the concept of effective phase for multiline TRL calibration.
 Section~\ref{sec:3} develops an optimization approach for line length selection based on minimizing eigenvector sensitivity and introduces a simplified line selection method using sparse rulers, as well as a discussion on determining the recommended number of lines for a given frequency bandwidth.
-Section~\ref{sec:4} presents numerical sensitivity analysis, while Section~\ref{sec:5} provides examples of computing line lengths for different scenarios.
+Section~\ref{sec:4} validates the proposed methods through printed circuit board (PCB) measurements and a measurement-based Monte Carlo uncertainty analysis, comparing the proposed line lengths against those of a commercial impedance standard substrate.
+Section~\ref{sec:5} provides examples of computing line lengths for different scenarios.
 Lastly, Section~\ref{sec:6} offers concluding remarks.